17 Amazing Things That Happen to Your Body When You Eat Bananas

-Bananas don’t just look like smiles; they promote them because they contain vitamin B9, (also known as folate), a nutrient that may fight depression by boosting a substrate that has antidepressant properties.
+Bananas don't just look like smiles; they promote them because they contain 6% of your daily value of vitamin B9, (also known as folate), a nutrient that may fight depression by boosting a substrate that has antidepressant properties, according to the NIH.
 In other words, it helps serotonin, the feel-good chemical, enter the brain faster.
-A study in the Indian Journal of Psychiatry asserts that patients with depression have blood folate levels that are, on average, 25 percent lower than healthy folks’ levels.
-Some doctors recommend increasing folate intake if you’re taking anti-depressants, to boost their effects.
+A study in the Indian Journal of Psychiatry asserts that patients with depression have blood folate levels that are, on average, 25 percent lower than healthy folks' levels.
+Some doctors recommend increasing folate intake if you're taking anti-depressants, to boost their effects.

 Besides the mood-boosting B9, bananas also have tryptophan, "a precursor for serotonin," says Cassie Bjork, RD, LD of Healthy Simple Life, "and serotonin may be the most important brain chemical because is a natural anti-depressant and can treat, anxiety and insomnia, as well as other mood issues such as fatigue, irritability, agitation, anger, and aggression.
 Bananas also have norepinephrine, which regulates our "'fight or flight response,' which helps to regulate stress.
 They're an optimal, natural, real-food way to promote positive moods and help to prevent depression," she continues.
 "Good thing we don't need a prescription!"
 (Try mashing on into detox water and drink your way calm.)

 This is also because of the tryptophan, says Bjork.
 "It's a precursor for melatonin, which promotes relaxation and helps to regulate sleep."
 Peel one before bed.

 Belly bloat makes even the most toned six-packer look like they just downed a six-pack of Coors.
 Fight back against the gas and water retention with bananas.
 One recent study found that women who ate a banana twice daily as a pre-meal snack for 60 days reduced their belly-bloat by 50 percent!
 Why?
 The fruit increases bloat-fighting bacteria in the stomach, and it's also a legendarily good source of potassium, which can help diminish retention of fluids.